-Effective September 1, 2002 and each September 1 thereafter the amount of a pension or survivor benefit paid to an individual who has reached the age of 65 will be adjusted by 60% of the Consumer Price Index for Canada for the previous calendar year as published by Statistics Canada, to a maximum of 1.2% of the annual pension or survivor benefit.
+Effective September 1, 2002, and each September 1 thereafter the amount of a pension or survivor benefit paid to an individual who has reached the age of 65 will be adjusted by 60% of the Consumer Price Index for Canada for the previous calendar year as published by Statistics Canada, to a maximum of 1.2% of the annual pension or survivor benefit.
 This provision only applies to a pension or survivor benefit where the teacher to whom that pension or benefit relates retires after August 31, 1998.
+For individuals who retire after August 31, 2015, the indexing adjustment is only applicable for the years and months of service credited before August 31, 2015.